 McAuley v Salberg FCCA 1538

-The case of McAuley v Salberg FCCA 1538 involved Ms McAuley (the applicant) who, at the time of artificial conception, was in a committed same-sex relationship with Ms Salberg (the first (1) A defendant in a civil case that has been appealed to a higher court.
-(2) A person against whom some originating motion has been issued by an applicant.
-See also appellant.).
-Mr Mason was the sperm donor and biological father, and was registered as a parent on the child’s birth certificate along with the applicant.
+The case of McAuley v Salberg FCCA 1538 involved Ms McAuley (the applicant) who, at the time of artificial conception, was in a committed same-sex relationship with Ms Salberg (the first respondent).
+Mr Mason was the sperm donor and biological father and was registered as a parent on the child’s birth certificate along with the applicant.
 The applicant sought, among other things, a declaration that Mr Mason is a parent of the child.
 This application was fully supported by Mr Mason.

 The court examined section 69R of the FL Act, which establishes the presumption that a person registered as a parent of a child on the child’s birth certificate is considered to be a parent of the child.

 Yet under section 60H of the FL Act, if the court finds that the applicant and first respondent were in a de facto relationship at the relevant time, and the child was conceived through artificial conception, then the applicant and first respondent are the parents of the child for the purposes of the FL Act, despite what is noted on the child’s birth certificate.